vvseva/page/content/posts/image-post-sunbelt-2018.md

 title: 'XXXVIII Sunbelt Conference'
 ---

 That was my first conference!
-We spend a few hours to write a terrible abstract and were worrying about it.
+We spent a few hours writing a terrible abstract and were worrying about it.

 > ESports became a large phenomenon of contemporary entertainment landscape.
 > One of the work directions of traditional sports management is global transfer networks analysis.
 Gerhards and Mutz (2017)  used social network analysis to estimate team performance within the league on a macro level and assess significance of player by their structural position.
 Liu et al. (2016) applied coreness and brokerage to analyse power on the transfer market for football.